melkorinos/Playwright-TestSuite/README.md

 ### Pipelines

 Example API pipeline with azure devops setup is included

+### Docker

+To build the image without starting the container with `docker-compose build` from the root of the project.
+If you also want to start the container use `docker-compose up`.
+The env vars will be collected from the .env file.
+To overide an env var run the container with `docker-compose run -e SERVER=custom_server playwright-tests`

 ### TODOs and FIXMEs
 Code can be marked with the following 2 options.
 You can use the [TODO Highlight](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight) to browse them.